Support our efforts, sign up to a full membership!

 In October 2015, Canadian rapper Drake posted a video of himself dancing to one of Kodak Black’s songs, "Skrt", which helped him gain popularity despite objections from other rappers such as Earl Sweatshirt.
 That same month, he signed a deal with Atlantic Records.
 In May 2016, Kodak Black and rapper and label-mate Lil Uzi Vert announced their intention to partner for a national tour called the "Parental Advisory Tour"; however, Kodak Black did not appear on the tour.

 In May 2016, he was featured on French Montana's single "Lockjaw", from French Montana's 21st mixtape MC4, which reached a peak position of 23 on Billboard's Hot R&B/Hip-Hop Songs chart.
-In August 2016, Kodak Black’s single Skrt reached number 10 on Billboard's "Bubbling Under R&B/Hip-Hop Singles" chart.
+In August 2016, Kodak Black's single "Skrt" reached number 10 on Billboard's "Bubbling Under R&B/Hip-Hop Singles" chart.
 In June 2016, he released his fourth mixtape, Lil B.I.G.
 Pac, which became his first mixtape to chart on Billboard, reaching number 49 on the "Top R&B/Hip-Hop Albums" chart and number 18 on the Heatseakers Albums chart.

 In June 2016, Kodak Black was named one of XXL magazine's "2016 Freshman Class".

-In August 2016, Kodak Black was criticized when a studio session video was released showing him ridiculing dark-skinned black women with lyrics which implied those women were less attractive than light-skinned black women.
+In August 2016, Kodak Black was criticized when a studio session video was released showing him ridiculing dark-skinned black women with lyrics that implied those women were less attractive than light-skinned black women, which is considered a type of misogynoir�anti-Black hatred towards women.

 In 2016, Kodak Black released the song "Can I" while he was in jail.